AnIdiotsGuide/discordjs-bot-guide/frequently-asked-questions.md

 Your code has an error somewhere.
 This is _impossible_ to troubleshoot without the **complete** code, since the error can be anywhere \(in fact the error stack often tells you it's at the end of your code\).

 The following trick is a lifesaver, so pay attention: Your code editor is trying to help you.
 Whatever editor you're using \(except notepad.exe.
 Don't use notepad!\), clicking on any \(and I mean any\) special character such as parentheses, square brackets, curly braces, double and single quotes, will automatically highlight the one that matches it.
 The screenshot below shows this: I clicked on the curly brace at the bottom, it shows me the one on top by highlighting it.
-Learn this, and how different functions and event handlers "look" like.
+Learn this, and how different functions and event handlers 'look' like.

 ![](assets/editorhelp.png)